Nimo

 Important points to keep in mind

-Reducing and neutral models differ mainly in hydrogen availability and implications for organic synthesis.
+Reducing and neutral models mainly differ in hydrogen availability and implications for organic synthesis.

 Miller–Urey results support organic synthesis under reducing conditions but depend on assumed gas mixtures.